-- Stay away from the mine site. - Don't gather plants or take clay, rocks, gravel, dirt, sand, or water from the mine site. - Graze livestock away from the mine site. - Allow EPA to survey your property for radiation and your home for radon. - Use the public water system for all your family's household needs don't use untreated water. - Talk with your doctor if you are worried you may have exposure to uranium or radon. - Follow your doctor's advice to stay healthy.
-Staying healthy helps your body deal with stressors like uranium or radiation.
+- Stay away from the mine site. - Don't gather plants or take clay, rocks, gravel, dirt, sand, or water from the mine site. - Graze livestock away from the mine site. - Allow EPA to survey your property for radiation and your home for radon. - Use the public water system for all your family's household needs don't use untreated water. - Talk with your doctor if you are worried you may have exposure to uranium, radon, or radiation from radioactive materials. - Follow your doctor's advice to stay healthy.
+Staying healthy helps your body deal with stressors like uranium, radon, or radiation.